South Yorkshire Supertram: Background and initial launch

-In common with many British cities, Sheffield used to have an extensive tram network, the Sheffield Tramway (1873-1960).
+In common with many British cities, Sheffield used to have an extensive tram network, the Sheffield Tramway (1873–1960).
 This finally closed in October 1960, it then being argued that motorised buses offered superior economics.

-The new Supertram network arose from ambitions held by the South Yorkshire Passenger Transport Executive (SYPTE), which had been assigned the role of public transport coordination in the area.
-SYPTE refined an earlier and more expansive light rail proposal to include pre-existing heavy rail alignments, in order to gain the required permissions to proceed, and deposited several Bills to Parliament in 1985–1990 to gain the necessary powers.
+The new Supertram network arose from ambitions held by the South Yorkshire Passenger Transport Executive (SYPTE), which had been assigned the role of public transport co-ordination in the area.
+SYPTE refined an earlier and more expansive light rail proposal to include pre-existing heavy rail alignments, in order to gain the required permissions to proceed, and deposited several bills to Parliament in 1985–1990 to gain the necessary powers.
 Financial approval was given by the Department of Transport towards the end of 1990, allowing the £240 million construction of the initial line to commence in 1991.

 This line was opened in stages between 1994 and 1995.
 The first section, located along a former heavy rail alignment to Meadowhall, opened on 21 March 1994.
 The network was operated by South Yorkshire Supertram Limited, a wholly owned subsidiary company of SYPTE established to run the venture.

 In the early years, the scheme was viewed by some as a failure; passengers continued using cheaper and more frequent buses, and retailers complained about the disruption caused by the lengthy construction works.
 The complex ticketing system was also a source of irritation and confusion to passengers.
 It became clear that projections for passenger numbers had been overly optimistic, and concern arose that the system represented poor value for money.
 The matter of who should bear the cost became an issue.